-Research is being done to find new ways to prevent and treat cancer of the vulva.
+Vulvar cancer is rare, which makes it hard to study.
+Still, research is being done to find new ways to prevent and treat cancer of the vulva.
 There are some promising new developments.

-Scientists are learning more about how certain genes called oncogenes and tumor suppressor genes control cell growth and how changes in these genes cause normal vulvar cells to become cancerous.
+Scientists are learning more about how certain genes called oncogenes and tumor suppressor genes control cell growth and how changes in these genes cause normal vulvar cells to become cancer.
 This information is already being used to develop new drugs that counteract the effects of these gene changes.
 The ultimate goal of this research is gene therapy.
 Gene therapy involves replacing the damaged genes in cancer cells with normal genes in order to stop the abnormal behavior of these cells.